jlangch/venice/doc/readme/openai-functions.md

   ;; Ask the model
   ;; Note: for simplicity this example just handles the happy path!

-  ;; /Phase 1/: Initial question to the model (try-with [conn (db-connection)]
+  ;; Phase 1: Initial question to the model
+  (try-with [conn (db-connection)]
     (let [prompt      [ { :role     "system"
                           :content  """